MiteshShah/miteshshah.github.io/resume/index.md

 #### Summary

-I am passionate about making things easy/automate using shell scripts.<br>
+I am passionate about Linux and Open Source software.<br>
-I believe in "Stay Lazy" so most of my tasks are replaced by shell scripts :)
+I like to create reliable well-automated systems, that require minimal manual mainteinance.
+A good sysadmin is a lazy sysadmin :)
 <br><br>

 #### Experience